pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< learner-task >}}

-Add code which sets the variable `x_velocity` to the value `3`.
-This value was chosen by experiments to make the ball move at a good speed.
+Add code which sets a variable `x_velocity` to the value `3`.
+This value seems about right to make the ball move at a good speed, but you can experiment.

 {{< learner-task-help >}}